patricklucas/systems-engineer-challenge/api/README.md

 # API

 - `GET /ticks`: Show number of ticks been processed by the server
-- `POST /ticks`: Adds a new `tick` to thaequeue to be processed asynchronously.
+- `POST /ticks`: Adds a new `tick` to the queue to be processed asynchronously.
 It will take 10 seconds for a `tick` to be processed

 # Deployment